Tencent/Hippy/docs/en-us/hippy-vue/native-event.md

 `Android only`

-When the container size changes, such as screen rotation, folding screen switch, etc., will trigger the event
+When the container size changes, such as screen rotation, folding screen switch, etc., this event will be called.

 ```jsx
 app.$on('onSizeChanged', ({ oldWidth, oldHeight, width, height }) => {